PlatformAwareProgramming/CloudClusters.jl/README.md

 ### The configuration file (_CCconfig.toml_)

-Creating clusters with _CloudClusters.jl_ requires specifying a set of configuration parameters.
+Creating clusters with _CloudClusters.jl_ requires specifying some configuration parameters.
 By default, they are specified in a file named _CCconfig.toml_ that is searched in the following locations, in this order:
 * a path pointed by the CLOUD_CLUSTERS_CONFIG environment variable, if it exists;
 * the current path.

 Default configuration parameters can be overridden in programs.

 A description of each configuration parameter and how programs can override their default values from _CCconfig.toml_ is presented in a further section.
-Click [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl/edit/decarvalhojunior-fh-patch-1-README/README.md#configuration-parameters) to move to there.
+Click [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl/edit/decarvalhojunior-fh-patch-1-README/README.md#configuration-parameters) to go there.

 # Tutorial

-In what follows, we present a tutorial on how _CloudClusters.jl_ works, divided in two parts: _basic use_ and _advanced use_.
+Next, we show a tutorial on how _CloudClusters.jl_ works, divided into two parts: _basic use_ and _advanced use_.

 The basic tutorial teaches the reader how to create and deploy computations on ___peer-workers___ clusters, comprising a set of homogeneous VM instances deployed in the infrastructure of an IaaS cloud provider.